cinder1992/scriptbots/README.txt

 $ ./scriptbots

 For Windows:
-Follow basically the same steps, but after running cmake open up the VS solution (.sln) file it generates and compile the project from VS.
+Follow basically the same steps, but after running cmake (with default options) open up the VS solution (.sln) file it generates and compile the project from VS.

 USAGE:

 Compile and run.
-Hit 'd' to make it go MUCH FASTER (and not draw).
+Hit 'm' to make it go MUCH FASTER (and not draw).
 Speed can also be controlled with + and -.
-Use mouse to pan and zoom around.
+Use mouse to pan and zoom, or the 'w,a,s,d' and '<,>' keys respectively.
+Right-click the world for more options.

 QUESTIONS COMMENTS are best posted at the google group, available on project site